plfa/plfa.github.io/index.md

 ---

 This book is an introduction to programming language theory using the proof assistant Agda.
-The authors are [Wen Kokke][wen] and [Philip Wadler][phil].

-Please send us comments!
-Comments on all matters---organisation, material we should add, material we should remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
+Comments on all matters---organisation, material to add, material to remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
 Pull requests are encouraged.

 ## Front matter